Ionut2707/Ionut2707/README.md

 - **Spring Framework**: I'm familiar with the Spring Framework, which is essential for building Java-based enterprise applications.

+- **MongoDB**: I have experience working with MongoDB, a NoSQL database, for efficient and flexible data storage.

+- **PostgreSQL**: I'm knowledgeable about PostgreSQL, a powerful relational database system, for structured data storage.

+- **Supabase**: I've worked with Supabase, a dynamic open-source alternative to Firebase, for real-time application development.

+- **CSS**: I'm proficient in CSS for styling web pages, ensuring a visually appealing and responsive user experience.

+- **Tailwind CSS**: I use Tailwind CSS to streamline and enhance the styling of web applications, creating visually stunning interfaces.

 I'm enthusiastic about solving complex problems, creating user-friendly applications, and continually learning to stay up-to-date with the ever-evolving world of software development.

+Feel free to connect with me on [GitHub](https://github.com/Ionut2707) to explore my projects and collaborate on exciting development opportunities.

 Let's build amazing things together!